devopness/devopness/docs/cron-jobs/link-server-to-cron-job.md

 1. On Devopness, navigate to a project, then select an environment
 1. Find the `Cron Jobs` card
 1. Click `View` in the `Cron Jobs` card to see a list of existing `Cron Jobs`
-1. In the list of Cron Jobs, find the job you want to link to a server and click the `NAME` of the job
+1. In the list of Cron Jobs, find the cron job you want to link to a server and click the `NAME` of the cron job
 1. Click the `Servers` tab
 1. On the upper-right corner of the servers tab, click `LINK SERVER`
 1. Follow the prompts then click `CONFIRM`